 Cold weather causes the blood vessels in our skin to narrow.
 Our bodies do this to prevent heat loss.
 Less blood to our skin means that our skin receives less moisture and this will lead to an increase in wrinkles over a long period of time.

-There are a couple of different ways in which your choice of diet can effect the production of wrinkles.
+There are a couple of different ways in which your choice of diet can affect the production of wrinkles.

 Eat Anti-oxidants to banish Free radicals.